The CEO stands at the podium. The slides are polished. The message is clear: we're changing direction. Here's why. Here's how. Here's when.

 Start by understanding which approaches sit where in your organization.
 The free Naturally assessment takes five minutes and reveals how each person processes information, makes decisions, and responds to change.

 Then map your change communication to all four entry points.
-Give Gold Mine the evidence.
-Give Blue Ocean the human context.
-Give Green Planet the big picture.
-Give Orange Sky the action plan.
+Give Natural Gold Mine the evidence.
+Give Natural Blue Oceans the human context.
+Give Natural Green Planets the big picture.
+Give Natural Orange Skies the action plan.
 Sequence them so each approach gets what they need before the announcement, not after.

 Your last change initiative probably felt fake to half your organization.
 The next one doesn't have to.
 Explore Handle Resistance Naturally to build change communication that reaches every approach.